jf-viguier/docs/development/architecture/domain/cqrs.md

 Create the QueryResult

-In this example, we'll just retrieve the product id and the name.
+This example will just retrieve the product id and its name.

 ```php
 <?php